lonevvolf/kaichronicles/doc/README-mechanics.md

 If you set more than one object id, the first one owned by the player will be dropped

-The property "backpackItemSlots" and specialItemSlots is used to drop objects on some given Backpack / Special Items positions.
+The property "backpackItemSlots", "weaponSlots" and "specialItemSlots" is used to drop objects on some given Backpack / Weapon / Special Items positions.
 They can contain the index positions (1-based), or "last" for the last item

 If the optional property "restorePoint" is specified, the dropped item will can be restored with the rule "restoreInventoryState", with